Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 Halo

-In standard 3D Cosserat elasticity, the couple-stress from a point source decays as 1/r
+In standard 3D Cosserat elasticity, the couple-stress from an isolated point source de-

 3